 This may or may not be true, but the story was taken very seriously when the M42 motorway was being planned.
 Test pits were dug in Pestilence Lane and the samples were checked for traces of contagious diseases.

 Nothing was found and the Hopwood Services were built on the site in 1998.
 Not a bad name, but ‘Pestilence Services’ would have far been more interesting.

 The title of this post was inspired by a lyric from the title track of arguably Kraftwerk‘s greatest album Trans-Europe Express released in March 1977: From station to station, back to Dusseldorf City, Meet Iggy Pop and David Bowie, Trans-Europe Express, Trans-Europe Express.

 Kraftwerk are (or were, I’m not sure) a hugely influential German band formed in 1970 by Ralf Hütter and Florian Schneider.
 Widely considered as innovators and pioneers of electronic music, their music has influenced a diverse range of artists and genres of modern music, including David Bowie (mentioned in the lyric above).
 Indeed, one of Bowie’s albums is titled Station to Station, although he’s said that the title refers not so much to railway stations as to the Stations of the Cross, despite the sound of a train.

 The reason for writing this post is that the death of Florian Schneider was announced today.
 Sadly, we’re living at a time when many of my musical heroes are being taken from us, but I enjoyed listening to this album while walking the dog this evening, albeit with sorrow in my heart.

-Note: My personal favourite Kraftwerk album is Autobahn, with a magnificent title track of nearly 23 minutes.
+Note: My personal favourite Kraftwerk album is Autobahn, one of my influential albums, with a magnificent title track of nearly 23 minutes.